 Student Assessment.
 The Core Music Standards were developed with an eye to student assessment.
 Model Cornerstone Assessments (MCAs) for the Performing aspect of the Standards appear here.
-More MCAs are in development, and teachers can apply to be part of the field-testing of the MCAs by completing the online form.
+More MCAs are in development, and teachers who are currently part of, or are interested in taking part in, the field-testing of the MCAs can find resources here.

 - Music MCA General Music Grade 2 Performing